-- Health and Wellness Day: Whole day medical activity which entitles employees to avail of discounted rates for immunization
+1. Health and Wellness Day: This is a whole day medical activity which entitled employees to avail of discounted rates for immunization.
+Zumba classes were also held, as well as talks on Nutrition and Diet and Cervical Cancer Awareness in coordination with the Department of Health.

-- Zumba classes

-- Talk on Nutrition and Diet

-Various Sports Tournaments

-- Basketball

-- Badminton

-- Volleyball

-Activities in relation to the celebration of Mothers' Day and Fathers' Day Monthly First Friday Mass
+- 2. Various Sports Tournaments: Basketball, Volleyball and Badminton. - 3.
+Activities in relation to the celebration of Mothers' Day and Fathers' Day - 4.
+Monthly First Friday Mass - 5.
 Plant Anniversary Celebrations